rijulmaitra/Text-Editor/README.md

 ## Deployment

-To deploy this project, run this command
+To deploy this project, follow this steps

 1. **Clone or download the repo.**